How To Produce Casting & Minting Gold Silver Bars

 Flowchart Step ⑦: Both high-end minted coins and cast bars are eventually processed through a Blister Packaging Machine.
 This seals the products in tamper-evident plastic shells with assay cards, preventing oxidation and ensuring security for secondary market circulation.

-3. Equipment Summary Table
+4 station blister package machine 3.
+Equipment Summary Table

 Stage Casting Bar Equipment Minted Bar/Coin Equipment